Employer of Record in France

 In France, working overtime is not as prevalent, but employers can consent to extended workweeks.
 Any hours beyond the regular 35 hours per week are considered overtime, with employers compensating at a rate of 25% per hour for the initial eight hours of overtime.
 An extra 50% is applied for each subsequent hour.

-Navigating Key Aspects of Payroll in France
+Payroll Management in France

 Fiscal Year in France